 If you need more extensive treatment, however, we will remove skin and fat from your neck and tighten and restructure the underlying muscles.

 Both approaches involve extremely small incisions behind the ears and under the chin.
-Your scars will be permanent, though the will fade with time, and we make every effort to ensure they are discreet.
+Your scars will be permanent, though the will fade with time.
+If you choose to undergo our neck lift surgery Manchester or neck tuck Manchester services then we will do everything within our power to make the scarring as discreet as possible.

 While complications are rare, all surgery carries some element of risk.